 More people are living longer,1 and with those added years come an increase in chronic health conditions — including Parkinson’s, heart disease, cancer and Alzheimer’s, among others.

-Nearly 44 million adults in the United States — or about 20 percent of the U.S. adult population — provide informal, unpaid care for aging or disabled family members.2 And the numbers keep growing.
+Fifty-three million adults in the United States — or 21.3 percent of the U.S. adult population — provide informal, unpaid care for aging or disabled family members.2 And the number keeps growing.

 Providing care could mean helping family members with daily activities — such as bathing, grooming and transportation — as well as helping them manage their finances and being a friend, companion, decision maker and advocate.
 This invaluable support can mean the difference between family members remaining in their homes and moving to an assisted living facility or nursing home.